What is a shoulder arthroscopic debridement?

 the shoulder working as well as possible.

-out of two with substantial reduction in pain and a return to
+around 60% of patients having a substantial reduction in pain and a

 What does this involve?

-anaesthetic and takes around one hour.
-Local anaesthetic is
+anaesthetic and takes around one our.
+Local anaesthetic is also

 injection into the site of the surgery or by numbing the nerves to

 the whole arm using a technique called a regional block.
 This is

 similar to the idea of an epidural anaesthetic frequently used in

 childbirth and can have benefits in not only providing excellent

 postoperative pain relief but also in reducing postoperative